 American landscape architect Frederick Law Olmsted stretched spring into three months when he designed the gardens at Biltmore House in Asheville, North Carolina.
 In early spring, daffodils and forsythia illuminate the gardens with a bright yellow glow, while 1,000 blooming orchids decorate the conservatory.
 Next, 96,000 tulips show their vibrant hues before the blossoms of native azalea, rhododendron, roses, annuals and perennials complete the blooming cycle.

-Lesson-plan pesources: Learn about honeybees in the garden.
+Lesson-plan resources: Learn about honeybees in the garden.

 For 10 days in June, lilacs are the stars on this car-free island in Michigan.
 Stroll Mackinac’s streets and country lanes where some of North America’s oldest living lilacs scent the air with their heady fragrance.
 But there’s more to the Mackinac Island Lilac Festival besides touring purple-colored gardens.
-Join the festival’s 10K run or the cornhole tournament, and enjoy free concerts, a dog and pony show, tours and many more family-friendly events.
+Join the festival’s 10K run/walk or enjoy free concerts, a dog and pony show and many more family-friendly events.
 But whatever you do, don’t miss the horse-drawn carts and carriages, decorated with lilacs, of course, in the Lilac Festival Grand Parade.

 Lesson-plan resources: Introduce your students to living and working at Old Mackinac Point Lighthouse.

 Celebrate Holland at the Philadelphia Flower Show (June 5–13)